 Stumped on a color?
 Many of the paint companies have visualizers on their websites and some even let you download a photo of your room and visually paint it.
 While you are painting the walls and ceiling, maybe consider painting the vanity to really give the room maximum uplift.

 A flat finish is, well, flat and not suited for areas that need to be washed like kitchens and bathrooms.
-Eggshell finish has slight reflectivity, but not much more and still is not considered suitable for bathrooms or kitchens.
+Eggshell finish has slight reflectivity, but not much more, and still is not considered suitable for bathrooms or kitchens.
+Both are more likely to retain moisture.
+However, if your heart is set on a matte, flat, or eggshell finish for your bathroom, look for one that’s labeled mildew-resistant.

 Satin and sheen